Swapp27/Making-it-simple-w-Python/README.md

-# Making it Simple with Python g
+# Making it Simple with Python
   Using Python to make tasks easier.

 ### Be_Back_QR